ramakantgadhewal/lbmFoam/README.md

 # usage

-  1. Compile source code using wmake in the source directory: this will create a new application in $FOAM_USER_APPBIN\n\t\The latter can be created through 'mkdir -p $FOAM_USER_APPBIN'
+  1. Compile source code using wmake in the source directory: this will create a new application in $FOAM_USER_APPBIN The latter can be created through 'mkdir -p $FOAM_USER_APPBIN'

   2. Test the application in the corresponding directory in the ./test/ folder